terwanerik/ScrollTrigger/README.md

 document.addEventListener('DOMContentLoaded', function(){
   var trigger = new ScrollTrigger();

-  var callback = function(scrollLeft, scrollTop, width, height){
+  var loop = function(scrollLeft, scrollTop, width, height){
-    // i can do anything now with the height of the viewport
+    // you can do anything now with the height of the viewport
-    // or the scrollPosition in the scrollElement. 'this' refers to
+    // or the scrollPosition in the scrollElement.
-    // the html object that contains the data-scroll attribute.

     // if you are done with the callback you can detach it
     // using the ScrollTrigger.detach() method.
-    trigger.detach(callback);
+    trigger.detach(loop);
   };

-  trigger.attach(callback);
+  trigger.attach(loop);
 });
 ```